Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

+This establishes a distinction between erased arguments (types, specifications, lemmas), which are handled via regular polymorphism and as such appear within the index, and run-time functions, which must undergo rewriting, higher-order parameterization, and as such rely on \li+assume val+ and our rewriting mechanism.

+Importantly, we saw in \sref{case-studies} the use of closed enumeration types for the choice of the index, by which we allow a \emph{finite} set of possible specializations.
+In the present case, due to the highly generic nature of our code we need to use an open ended parameterization (i.e., a record), by which the index captures an \emph{infinite} set of possible choices of specialization.
-The low-level type \li+s+ (e.g. \li+lbuffer U8.t 64ul+) comes with an abstract \li+footprint+ (e.g. the extent of that array), and an abstract \li+invariant+ (e.g. the array is \li+live+).
-The low-level type can be reflected as a pure value of type \li+t+ (e.g. a sequence) using a \li+v+ function (e.g. \li+as_seq+, see \sref{background}).
-The administrative lemmas allow harmonious interaction with \lowstar's modifies-clause theory; the first captures via \li+loc_in+ an abstract notion of liveness which \li+stateful+s must observe, and which allows clients to automatically derive disjointness of a fresh allocation.
-The second lemma allows automatic framing of the invariant thanks to a suitable SMT pattern (elided here).

-The stateful operations allow, respectively, allocating a fresh state \li+s+ on the stack and on the heap; freeing a heap-allocated state; and copying the state.
+The \li`state_index` record contains a low-level type \li`s` (e.g., \li`lbuffer U8.t 64ul`, an array of length 64 containing bytes) which comes with an abstract \li`footprint` (e.g., the extent of that array in memory), and an abstract \li`invariant` (e.g., the array is \li`live`).
+The \li`footprint` and the \li`invariant` live in the \li`Ghost` effect, meaning they are computationally irrelevant and thus erased at extraction.
+The low-level type can be reflected as a pure value of type \li`t` (e.g., a sequence) using a ghost function \li`v` (e.g., \li`as_seq`, which interprets arrays as pure sequences).
+Outside of \li`state_index`, we declare some administrative lemmas which allow harmonious interaction with \lowstar's modifies-clause theory; for instance, the \li`frame_invariant` lemma which we need because of the specificities of the \lowstar memory model: under the pre-condition that the state invariant holds in an initial memory snapshot \li`h0`, and that the memory locations modified between \li`h0` and \li`h1` are disjoint from the state footprint, then the invariant also holds in \li`h1` and the (pure reflection of the) state and the footprint are left unchanged; we automate its application with an SMT pattern (elided), which indicates to Z3 when to instantiate this lemma.
+The stateful operations allow, respectively, allocating a fresh state on the heap; freeing a heap-allocated state; and copying the state.

-Writing instances of \li+stateful+ is easy, the most complex one being the internal state of Blake2 which occupies 46 lines of code, with all proofs going through automatically.
+As we need two different stateful objects for our block implementation, states and keys (see~\ref{sec:block}), we actually declare two stateful APIs, in modules \li`State` and \li`Key` respectively; note that in practice we factor out the types of the declarations, so as not to duplicate code.
+Writing instances of the stateful APIs is easy, the most complex one being the internal state of Blake2 which occupies 46 lines of code, with all proofs going through automatically.

-A procedural note: \li+stateful+ is, for all intents and purposes, a type class~\cite{type-classes}, but we do not use the type class syntax of \fstar which did not work with \lowstar code when we started this work.
-We directly use a single-constructor inductive which is what the type class syntax desugars to.
-We plan to switch to the \li+class+ keyword once all the bugs are fixed in \fstar.

-\subsection{The essence of block algorithms}
+\subsection{The Essence of Block Algorithms}

-We now capture the essence of a block algorithm by authoring a type class that encapsulates a block algorithm's types, representations, specifications, lemmas and stateful implementations in one go.